VetNexusMD professional nexus letter services logo

 The VA uses a 50% probability standard.
 Your nexus letter must state that it is “at least as likely as not” (≥50%) that your PTSD is related to your military service.
 This is a lower burden of proof than “more likely than not” (>50%).

 A PTSD nexus letter is a critical piece of medical evidence that bridges the gap between your current documented condition and your military service.
+For background, see our overview of what a nexus letter is.
 Here’s why it matters:

 VA C&P examiners often lack the time or expertise to thoroughly review complex psychiatric histories.
 A comprehensive nexus letter from a board-certified psychiatrist provides the medical reasoning the VA needs to approve your claim.